-- (1) A person who knows of a violation of the Act or any Regulations made under the Act shall report the violation to the Authority. - (2) The Authority shall determine the nature and type of investigation or enforcement action that needs to be taken upon receipt of the report under subregulation (1).
+- (1) Any person, who knows of a violation of the Act, or any Regulations, rules or orders issued there under, shall report the violation to the Authority. - (2) The Authority may determine the nature and type of investigation or enforcement action that need to be taken.

-75. Failure to comply with direction.
+75. Failure to comply with direction

-A person who fails to comply with any direction given to him or her by the Authority or by any authorised person under these Regulations shall be deemed for the purposes of these Regulations to have contravened that provision.
+Any person who fails to comply with any direction given to him by the Authority or by any authorized person under any provision of these Regulations shall be deemed for the purposes of these Regulations to have contravened that provision.

-76. Aeronautical fees.
+76. Aeronautical fees

-- (1) The Authority shall notify in writing the fees to be charged in connection with the issue, renewal or variation of any certificate, test, inspection or investigation required by or for the purpose of these Regulations. - (2) Upon an application being made in connection with which any fee is chargeable in accordance with subregulation (1), the applicant shall be required, before the application is accepted, to pay the fee so chargeable. - (3) Where, after that payment has been made, the application is withdrawn by the applicant or otherwise ceases to have effect or is refused, the Authority shall not refund the payment made.
+- (1) The Authority shall notify in writing the fees to be charged in connection with the issue, renewal or variation of any certificate, test, inspection or investigation required by or for the purpose of these Regulations any orders, notices or proclamations made there under. - (2) Upon an application being made in connection with which any fee is chargeable in accordance with the provisions of subregulation (1), the applicant shall be required, before the application is accepted, to pay the fee so chargeable.

+(3) Where, after that payment has been made, the application is withdrawn by the applicant or otherwise ceases to have effect or is refused, the Authority shall not refund the payment made.

-77. Contravention of Regulations.
+77. Contravention of Regulations